 Anything can happen along the way, from labor to complications.
 Pack your hospital bag and keep it with you so you have everything you need ready to go.

 Avoid last-minute trips to the store by stocking up on household supplies.
 Buy items like toilet paper, paper towels, toiletries, and other frequent purchases.

 Cook and freeze food

 You likely won’t cook fresh meals every day when the twins are born.
-Start now and freeze food for later use.
+Start now and freeze food for later use (these containers work great for freezer meals).
 Or gather take-out menus and restaurant gift cards so you’ll have food at hand when you don’t have much time.

 Stock up on entertainment